DrTTom/EasyData/README.md

 # EasyData

+This is a library for creating documents from a template and separately prepared data.
+It can be applied to a variety of formats like LaTeX, DOCX, XML, HTML or anything which is somehow text-based and does not rely on to many absolute references (like for instance Excel does).
+Originally, it was written to support teaching.
+However, it has now been successfully used for years as light-weight and cost-free Template expander for DOCX documents.

+The original implementation startet with the following thoughts:

 Creating some kind of document by inserting data into an appropriate template is a recurring task.
 There are many implementations, for instance XSLT for XML, luatex for LaTeX, lots of frameworks for HTML.